 A berm is just a mound of soil.
-In this case, you would build it up along the length of your yard wherever the sound barrier would be planted.
+In this case, you would build up a berm along the length of your yard wherever the sound barrier will go.

-Since you are going to be planting in the berm, you want the soil to support plant health.
+Since you will plant on top of the berm, you want the soil to support plant health.
 Don’t use “dirt” or sand from a construction site.

-Instead, use healthy topsoil from a garden center, or from elsewhere in your yard.
-If you sift the debris out of the soil, the roots of your plants can grow without running into rocks.
+Instead, use healthy topsoil from a garden center or from elsewhere in your yard.
+If you sift the debris out of the soil, the roots of your plants can grow without running into rocks, roots, and dirt clumps.

 Just be sure to consider drainage when adding a berm to your yard.
-If you make it too tall, the resulting drainage might make it hard to keep plants properly watered.
+If you make it too tall, the water might drain out of the berm too fast, leaving your plants high and dry.